 Hamas encouraged a series of attacks by Palestinians on Israelis — stabbings, kamikaze car crashes and shootings — as well as unrest in contested east Jerusalem in late 2014.
 The renewed violence came in the wake of a 50-day conflict between Gaza militants and Israeli forces that killed more than 2,100 Palestinians and 70 Israelis and caused mass destruction in Gaza.
 A United Nations panel found evidence suggesting both sides committed war crimes during the battle.
 Earlier in 2014, Israeli Prime Minister Benjamin Netanyahu halted U.S.-sponsored talks aimed at a settlement of the Palestinian-Israeli conflict when Hamas and Fatah, the political organization of Palestinian President Mahmoud Abbas, agreed to create a unity government.
 A split in 2007 had left Hamas in charge of Gaza and Fatah in charge of the West Bank.
-The reconciliation was tested in November when Abbas blamed Hamas for explosions that ripped the homes of Fatah officials in Gaza.
+The reconciliation has been on shaky ground since November, with mutual suspicion that has led to mass arrests by rival local authorities in both territories.
+Joint rule, however, has survived the strains so far.

 Hamas is a spinoff of Egypt’s Muslim Brotherhood, an Islamist religious, social and political movement.
 The organization was founded in 1987 amid the first Palestinian uprising and later gained notoriety for a campaign of suicide bombings that killed hundreds of Israelis.
 It won popularity by establishing a network of charities that address poverty and health-care needs.
 Its campaign against corruption in the Palestinian Authority led to a surprise Hamas victory in the 2006 parliamentary election, and it gained control of Gaza’s government the following year after a bloody battle with Fatah.
 Most of Gaza’s social services are now provided by the government and the territory gets help from international aid groups like the UN.
 Israeli politicians make regular reference to the Hamas charter, which calls for the destruction of the Jewish state.
 As Hamas struggled under Israeli and Egyptian restrictions on what went in and out of Gaza, some sections of the organization tried to project a more moderate image, suggesting that a peace deal with Israel would be acceptable if approved by all Palestinians in a referendum.
 Hamas has a leadership in exile, headed by Qatar-based Khaled Mashaal, and various chiefs within Gaza and the West Bank who control its political and military activities.